 PRTG Manual: SNMP Custom String Lookup Sensor

-The SNMP Custom String Lookup sensor monitors a string that a specific object identifier (OID) returns via the Simple Network Management Protocol (SNMP).
-It can map the string directly to a sensor status by using a defined lookup file.
 Basically, this sensor does a "reverse lookup".
-You have to define all potential return strings in the lookup file as text values, each in one lookup entry.
+You need to define all potential return strings in the lookup file as text values, each in one lookup entry.
 Graphs and data tables show the value to which the string is mapped, usually an integer (lookup type SingleInt).
 For more information, see section Example.

 - Dutch: SNMP Aangepaste Tekst Lookup